Beihai Park © Luca Casartelli

 Kublai Khan lived in what is now the Circular City of Beihai Park.
 The Tibetan-style White Dagoba, built in 1651 on Jade Island, is a landmark for both Beihai Park and Beijing, having been constructed on the suggestion of a famous Tibetan Lama priest, NaomuHan.
 Apart from the famous White Dagoba and the Circular City, landmarks within Beihai Park include Hao Pu Creek Garden, the Quiet Heart Studio, Nine-Dragon Screen and the Five-Dragon Pavilions.
 The Fangshan Restaurant, started nearly a century ago by royal chefs, is also worth a visit.

 Transport: Underground rail to Tiananmen Xi, then bus number 5.

-Admission: RMB 10 (April to October), and RMB 5 (November to March).
+Admission: CNY 10 (April to October), and CNY 5 (November to March).